-3. Visit them during morning Extra Magic Hours
+2. Visit during Epcot morning Extra Magic Hours.

-The Frozen sisters appear daily at Magic Kingdom in the Welcome Show before the park's official opening and in the Disney Festival of Fantasy parade and the Cinderella Castle show, "Mickey's Royal Friendship Faire."
-During the holiday season, you can catch them in “A Frozen Holiday Wish," in which Kristoff, Olaf and Anna encourage Queen Elsa to use her icy magic to transform Cinderella Castle into an ice palace.
+The royal sisters appear daily at the Magic Kingdom in the Festival of Fantasy parade and the Cinderella Castle show, "Mickey's Royal Friendship Faire."
+During the holiday season, you can catch them in “A Frozen Holiday Wish” at Magic Kingdom as Kristoff, Olaf and Anna encourage Queen Elsa to use her icy magic to transform Cinderella Castle into an ice palace.
 Over at Disney’s Hollywood Studios, you can see both sisters in “For the First Time in Forever: A Frozen Sing-Along” at the Hyperion Theater.
 This summer, you can meet Olaf nearby at his meet-and-greet location at the Celebrity Spotlight near the ABC Sound Studio.

 Those are some of the best ways to meet Elsa and Anna at Epcot and beyond.
 Have a tip we didn't mention?
 Share it in comments below.